asciinema/asciinema-server/docs/INSTALL.md

 You don't have to use docker-compose to use asciinema web app Docker image.
 Feel free to inspect `docker-compose.yml` file and run required services manually with `docker run ...`.
-However, for the sake of simplicity and to miminize configuration issues the rest of this guide is based on the provided/suggested docker-compose configuration.
+However, for the sake of simplicity and to minimize configuration issues the rest of this guide is based on the provided/suggested docker-compose configuration.